 Vanderbilt is a Muscular Dystrophy Association (MDA) Clinic Site and participates in the MDA Clinical Conference held annually in Las Vegas.
 Dr. Peter Donofrio, MD is the director of the Vanderbilt MDA clinic.
 Vanderbilt also has a multidisciplinary MDA ALS clinic which serves ALS patients in Tennessee and surrounding states.
-Dr. Jun Li staffs a Charcot Marie Tooth (CMT) Inherited Neuropathy Clinic.
-Dr. Li is also a member of the North American CMT Network and the NIH Rare Disease Consortium which provides infrastructure for CMT research.

 Vanderbilt is a member of the Northeast ALS Consortium (NEALS) whose mission is to advance clinical research and treatments for people with Amyotrophic Lateral Sclerosis (ALS).
 Through NEALS, Vanderbilt participates in multicenter ALS treatment trials and has access to the NEALS database for research projects.